 Total $P{50}$ Moki formation recoverable oil volumes in the field are estimated to be approximately 45-50 million barrels.
-Oil is reservoired in shallower M2A sands and oil and gas in the deeper Mangahewa Formation.
+Oil is also present in shallower M2A sands and oil and gas in the deeper Mangahewa Formation.
 Only the Moki Formation will be initially produced.

 The M2A sands will be further appraised by the Moki Formation production wells and could provide upside production in the future.
-The Mangahewa Formation hydrocarbons appear to be sub commercial at this stage.
 The Manaia discovery requires further appraisal before its ultimate potential can be determined.